 I served mine with my sriracha beer can chicken and some grilled potatoes.
 Very solid meal.

-Give it a shot this weekend!
+Give it a shot this summer!

 This creamy kale slaw is a massive upgrade from your classic coleslaw.
 Minced fresh kale with carrots and crunchy kohlrabi, tossed together with an easy creamy dressing and toppings!